bitovi/github-actions-deploy-docker-to-gcp/README.md

 ## Environment variables

 <!-- # TODO: clarify this -->
-For environment variables in your app, you can provide:

 * `repo_env` - A file in your repo that contains env vars
 * `ghv_env` - An entry in [Github actions variables](https://docs.github.com/en/actions/learn-github-actions/variables)